 7. Don’t cut-and-paste your team’s assumptions

-I highly recommend reading resources for project management, we post there in depth articles about issue related to project management discipline regularly.
+I highly recommend reading resources for project management, we post there in-depth articles about the issues related to project management discipline regularly.